 - Has signs of a cold or flu, like a fever or cough

-- Osteogenesis imperfecta (OI) is an inherited (genetic) disorder of the tissue that
+- Osteogenesis imperfecta (OI) is an inherited (genetic) bone disorder that is present

 - The main goal of treatment is to prevent deformities and fractures.

 Tips to help you get the most from a visit to your child’s healthcare provider: